Zeor154/Python-Battery/README.md

 # Modules
-You need to install some modules to use this python script.
+You need to install some modules if you want to run this python script.
 The modules that are needed are:
 1. win10toast

 pip install win10toast